severalnines/docs/user-guide/mysql/logs.rst

 Generates a compressed file (tar ball) containing information about the cluster (CMON logs, database error logs, and the contents of some important CMON DB tables).
 This is very useful for troubleshooting purposes, especially when working with the `Severalnines Support <http://support.severalnines.com>`_ team on a support issue.
 Attach the generated compressed file to your support request.

-To create an error report, click on *Create Error Report* button.
+* **Create Error Report**
+	- Create an error report.
 This will trigger a CMON job.
 Once it completes, the error report package will be listed in this page.
+You can then download it directly from ClusterControl UI.

-* **Store Error Report on Web Server**
+* **Delete Error Report**
-	- Yes - The generated error report will be stored on ClusterControl web root directory, you can download it directly via the web browser.
-	- No - The generated error report will be stored on the ClusterControl node in a custom location.

-* **Destination**
-	- Only applicable if you specified *Store Error Report on Web Server* to No. This destination is relative to the ClusterControl node.
+	- Removes the selected error report from ClusterControl node.

 ..
 Note:: We also recommend you take a screenshot showing the problem area, e.g, the Cluster Overview dashboard from the UI is useful if there are node failures, cluster issues or missing data.